 Across the road from the preserve’s parking lot is a farm.

-- List of Old Growth Forests, published at Wikipedia.
-The list includes Davey Woods
+- Wikipedia: List of Old Growth Forests, including Davey Woods

 Davey Woods is off Lonesome Road in St Paris, Ohio.
 It’s 7 miles west of Urbana.
 To get there from Urbana take U.S. Rte 36, proceed 1 mile north on Neal Rd, then 1/2 mile west on Smith Rd, and northwest on Lonesome Rd to the preserve entrance that’s marked on the map below.